U.S. says it killed dozens of ISIS fighters in two Yemen training camps

 Related: U.S. Aims to Root Out 'Ungoverned Spaces' as Hotbeds of Terrorism

-A U.S.-led coalition with Saudi Arabia and the Yemeni government has worked to hit ISIS and al Qaeda in the region to limit the Iranian-backed Houthi rebel fighters, NBC News reported in February.
-That report outlined how the U.S. Navy intercepted five shipments of weapons from Iran meant for Houthi rebels fighting in the region.
+A U.S.-led coalition with Saudi Arabia and the Yemeni government has worked to hit ISIS and al Qaeda in the Arabian Peninsula in the southern region and the Iranian-backed Houthi rebel fighters in the north, NBC News reported in February.
+The head of the U.S. Naval Forces Central Command said at the time that they had intercepted five Iranian shipments of weapons to Houthi rebels fighting in the region, which experts saw as evidence of Iran's continuing influence in the region.

 Northern Shiite Houthis took up arms with splintered members of the country's military in an uprising to remove President Abed Rabbo Mansour Hadi.
 The rebels exiled the Yemeni government in 2015 after they secured the capital, Sanaa, in 2014.